dulvui/simondalvai.org/src/content/blog/godot-neovim/index.md

 ```

 ## What I miss in Neovim
-So far the biggest feature I miss, is the easy drag and drop of a Node into the text editor.
+So far the biggest feature I miss, is the easy **Ctrl + drag and drop** of a Node into the text editor.
 This will automatically create the var with the correct Nodepath.

-But after some time I found a much better approach by using **%** and
+After some time I found a much better approach by using **%** and
 [**Access as Unique Name**](https://docs.godotengine.org/en/stable/tutorials/scripting/scene_unique_nodes.html#creation-and-usage).
-With this you can access the Node without having to write the full Node path.
+With this you can access the Node, without having to write the full Node path.
 ```gd
 # This long path
 @onready var healt_label: Label = $MarginContainer/HBoxContainer/VBoxContainer/HealthLabel